How can I use my super to buy my first home?

 • Your contributions earn a deemed rate of interest set by the Government, rather than earning the full investment returns your super fund is making.

-• When the ATO sends you your super saver money, they charge tax on your before-tax contributions and deemed earnings.
+• When the ATO sends you your FHSS money, they charge tax on your before-tax contributions and deemed earnings.

 • You will need to include the FHSS amounts you receive from the ATO as income when you fill in your yearly tax return.